Using a strong password is among the most important steps you can take to protect your computer from hackers and other unwelcome users.

-If you are logged on as an administrator, you can create a password for any user account.
+If you are logged on as an administrator, you can create a password for any account.

 The steps that you should follow will vary, depending on whether your computer is on a domain or a workgroup.
-To find out, see "To check if your computer is on a workgroup or domain" in What is the difference between a domain, a workgroup, and a homegroup?
+To find out, see "To check if your computer is on a workgroup or domain" in How is a network at home different from one at work?

 Click Manage User Accounts.

 If you are prompted for an administrator password or confirmation, type the password or provide confirmation.